Mel-A-M/adb-converged-db/provisioning/provisioning.md

    - Auto Scaling: `on` or default value.

    Auto scaling you can leave it off but it is a nice feature as the ATP database will scale if the workload is increasing and scale down automatically if the workload reduces.
 Zero downtime during the process.
 It's cool, isn't it?

    - Password: `Oracle_12345`
    - Confirm password: `Oracle_12345`

-   > Reminder: Note your password in a safe location as this cannot be reset.
+   > Reminder: Note your password in a safe location as the reset process is not documented as part of this lab.

    ![ATP Form 2](images/atp_creation_2_New.png)